 Giving clients downloads, and be-spoking them for each client is very common – especially as we now have the means to make good quality productions on our laptops.
 I do encourage my clients to listen to my downloads – preferably on a daily basis.
 The difference between clients who do this and those who don’t is very easy to see.
 I can get the ethos of the message ‘every day for 30 days’ to encourage a good habit formation.
 Missing a day is unlikely to be a problem.
 The concept of ‘starting over’ after missing a day is simply BS.

 The use of ‘you will’ looks poor.
 Preferable would be something more like ‘I AM using my unique set of skills….and abilities…and wisdom….to achieve X’ and better still would be to have you develop your own image / representation of what success means to you: this can then be used to get you up to speed with some form of the SWISH pattern which you can make your own with your own self-hypno practice.

 Letting go of ‘stuff’ from the past is a very common thing to do.
-Some do this in a very direct way (Karl Smith exemplifies this and has plenty of videos on you-tube of him doing so).
+Some do this in a very direct way.
 Personally, I tend to take a more metaphoric approach: neither is better or worse than the other – the issue is what is best for you.
 NB – you will only let go of what you are good and ready to let go of.

 Is this legit? – hypnosis, for many, proves transformative in their personal development.